vecorel/sdl/README.md

 - `additionalProperties`
   (Note: In objects additional properties are disallowed by default, i.e. the default value is `false`.
   In JSON Schema the default value is `true`.)

+In principle any keywords available in JSON Schema 2020-12 can be used, but it is likely unsupported by the fiboa tooling.